 Reiki is a wonderful complementary therapy that supports your recovery from depression.
 By promoting relaxation of the mind and body, reducing stress and helping you sleep, Reiki offers profound improvements to your mental, emotional and physical health and wellbeing.

 Reiki can complement medical or psychological care but it does not take the place of conventional medical treatment.
-If you suspect you may be depressed, please visit your GP and seek help from a specialist medical professional.
+If you feel you may be depressed, please visit your GP and seek help from a medical professional.
 You may also find the following UK websites helpful:

 Mind – www.mind.org.uk